Midherst History, Family Crest & Coats of Arms

 The surname Midherst was first found in West Sussex at Midhurst, a market town and civil parish in the Chichester district which dates back to 1186 when it was listed as Middleherst and literally meant "middle wooded hill."
 The village formerly stood within the grounds of Midhurst Castle but the Bishop of Durham dismantled the castle c.
 1284.
 Medhurst Green is a village in Cheshire and Medhurst Row is found in Edenbridge, Kent.

-Important Dates for the Midherst family
+Early History of the Midherst family

 This web page shows only a small excerpt of our Midherst research.
 Another 60 words (4 lines of text) covering the years 1275, 1402, 1525, 1610, 1759, 1827, 1796 and 1857 are included under the topic Early Midherst History in all our PDF Extended History products and printed products wherever possible.